szumaster3/cache-editor/README.md

 ***

 ### Legal Notice
-This project is an independent educational tool and is **not affiliated with, endorsed by, or associated with All trademarks and copyrights related to RuneScape are the property of Jagex Ltd. or RuneScape**.
-It does not contain or distribute proprietary assets from RuneScape.
+This project is an independent educational tool and is **not affiliated with, endorsed by, or associated with All trademarks and copyrights related to RuneScape are the property of Jagex Ltd.** It does not contain or distribute proprietary assets from RuneScape.

 This tool is designed for **analyzing and modifying game data structures for educational and research purposes only**.
 It does not interact with live game servers or facilitate unauthorized modifications to any proprietary software.